6165-MSET-CuttleFish/6165-Homography/README.md

 3. Upload and run it.
 Detected results should be printed in Telemetry.
 4. The printed coordinates of detected objects will likely be offset.
 We calibrate the offsets (`HORIZONTAL_OFFSET` and `VERTICAL_OFFSET`) by placing a detected object at a known position, for instance, 24 inches in front of the center of the robot, equivalent to the coordinate (0, 24).
 Modify the offsets to make the printed coordinate match the expected coordinate.

+---

-FIRST Tech Challenge Team 6165 MSET Cuttlefish
+*FIRST Tech Challenge Team 6165 MSET Cuttlefish*